 If you’re planning to visit more than one city during your next trip, definitely compare costs and consider booking a multi-city flight instead.
 Fly into your first destination, use transportation like one-way flights, trains, or buses to get to your next destinations, and fly out of your final city.

-Why You Should Book a Multi-City Trip
+Why You Should Book a Trip with Multi-City Flights

 See More on One Trip